citta-lab/ruby/README.md

 - `<% ..... %>` indicates Rails should call the provide function.
 This doesn't display the code snippet to the DOM but used in looping or holidng vairable or checking value etc.
 - `<%= .... %>` we use this to insert the value or template to the DOM.
 - Rails uses a file called schema.rb in the db/ directory to keep track of the structure of the database (called the schema, hence the filename).
+- By default, methods defined in any helper file are automatically available in any view.

 ### Undo-Ing Tips:
 ```ruby